 That’s the practical case.
 The theoretical case depends, as usual, on the work concept.
 The work is by definition something with integrity, designed, created, separate from other works.
 There must be things it cannot be, which is why analytical philosophers have spent so much ink on the imaginary case (such a thing doesn’t exist in this homogenous performance culture, obviously) of a performance that is so different that it’s no longer of the work but of something else: Nelson Goodman’s argument that allowing even one changed note in Beethoven’s Fifth leads eventually to ‘Three Blind Mice’ comes to mind.
 But without the work concept (and I think we’re beginning to see why we must do without it) we’ll find that we can get by very well without this sort of unrealistic boundary-drawing around whatever it is that someone with authority wants the work to be.

 That leaves just the PR—and in some cases the legal—issue of how to label a performance that may start from a classical score but result in a musical event that’s quite unlike a typical performance of it.
 It seems to me that this, too, can be a practical rather than a philosophical question (unless you’re an analytical philosopher).
 If I’m putting on a performance that’s resulted from my work with the Moonlight sonata score but that doesn’t sound much like it usually sounds, I have to decide whether to warn the audience; and that may depend on the kind of people I expect to come.
 Are they expecting something radical, or not?
 Do I want to shock them, or not?
 Shall I give it a new name: Storm Sonata, for example?
 Shall I pretend I’ve discovered the score in a previously closed archive in Tbilisi?
-Or shall I just say that no one has the right to outlaw a radical reading of a classical score by an out-of-copyright composer?
+Or shall I just say that no one has the right to outlaw an innovative reading of a classical score by an out-of-copyright composer?
 Maybe I want to know how far a performance can go and still generate a persuasive musical experience, in which case this could be a rather productive experiment, especially if many in the audience don’t recognise the Moonlight in the Storm.

 Now we have the evidence, from old recordings and modern experimental performances, that there are many radically different persuasive readings that can start from the same score (more on what’s persuasive, and on ‘starting from a score’, later), what do we do with this knowledge?
 The answer might partly depend on whether we think classical music is in an ideal state at the moment.
 Is it healthy?
 Is it right that performers should be brought up believing that there is only a very narrow range of correct approaches to each score?
 Is it right that the very tight limits on performer innovation or creativity are policed so closely throughout their careers, by teachers, examiners, adjudicators, fixers, agents, critics, and the rest?
 Is it right that difference is so strongly criticised, to the extent that to be different is to be unable to work?
 Is this an attitude to difference that we would tolerate more widely in society?
 Are performers happy with their lot, as servants to the imagined composer’s wishes?
 Are they content to do what they’re told, rather than to explore new possibilities?
 Are young audiences flocking to concerts?
 Is classical music really thriving?
 Can the business, in the long run, continue?
 Is it artistically exciting?
 Is it ethically justifiable?